 The College adopted (with modifications) the EMS program of Flinders University in Australia with the intention of promoting the standards of EMS at national and international levels.
 The college avails itself of educational potentials in the existing health faculties in NGHA to train students properly and for access to high-quality research.
 This ensures cost-effective and efficient use of national resources to promote research that enhances the standard of health care provided to the citizens of the Kingdom of Saudi Arabia.

-- Enhancing innovative research in EMS and other scholarly
+- Graduate active paramedics in EMS innovative research and other scholarly activities.